Billing units – what’s the difference?

 For most organisations, this is the simplest method to calculate a rate to pay a transcriptionist, because this is how many organisations pay their staff.
 However, there are a few issues to consider here and they are all very subjective.
 When you pay someone by the hour to transcribe are you also paying them for time they aren’t transcribing – answering the telephone, filing, making appointments, etc. There is also a element of trust – you rely on your transcriptionist to only bill you for the hours they are actually transcribing, not talking on the phone or being otherwise distracted by social activities.
-In addition, by paying your staff by the hour, you may end up paying more overall.
+In addition, by paying your staff by the hour, you need to factor in all the other costs associated with having someone on staff.
 While typing speed is a consideration – a faster typist will complete the work in less time – if your transcriptionist does not have knowledge and understanding of your area of business, a lot of their time will be spent in research.
 (More than a typist)

 To address all the unknown factors when determining your expenses based on an hourly rate, you can consider options of paying based on quantity.

 The advantage with this option you know exactly what you’re up for at the outset – you simply calculated the time of your audio, multiply it by the rate per audio minute and voila.
 However, there are drawbacks to this method, too.
 You pay for any “dead air time” – periods of silence when the speakers are collecting their thoughts or planning the next part of the document, or when the recording equipment is accidentally left on for the drive up the freeway: Listening to your version of car karaoke to Cindi Lauper’s Girls Just Wanna Have Fun is very entertaining for the transcriptionist but not very economical for you.
 This unit of measure works well for interviews, focus groups, etc, where there is more likely to be constant audio.